videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/set-participant-video-quality.md

 :::note

-If the quality is set to high, but there is not enough netowrk bandwidth available, quality will reduce untill the newtwork quality improves.
+If the quality is set to high, but there is not enough network bandwidth available, quality will reduce untill the newtwork quality improves.

 :::